QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 $645

-Like any major European city, you'll find a wide range of housing options.
-There are shared flats for those on a budget and penthouse lofts those who have a bit more to spend.
-The good news is rental properties overall are significantly cheaper in Granada than in the United States.
+Like any major European city, Granada offers a wide range of housing options.
+There are shared flats for those on a budget and penthouse lofts for those with a bit more to spend.
+The good news is that rental properties are significantly cheaper in Granada than in the United States.

-If you're looking to save money, I'd suggest you rent a room in a shared apartment.
+If you’re looking to save money, I’d suggest you rent a room in a shared apartment.
 I wanted to practice Spanish and meet locals, so I found Spanish roommates.
-When I lived there, I paid 220€ for my room.
+When I shared rent with other people, I paid 220€ for my room.
 We had to pay the electric and water bill separately.
 I spent roughly 30 EUR every few months on utilities.
-Most apartments don't come with air conditioning, and some don't even have central heating.
+Most apartments don’t come with air conditioning, and some don’t even have central heating.

 I got lucky and always found apartments with heating.
 Also, clothing dryers aren't common in Spain, so get used to hanging up your clothes after drying them.